official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 it entailed and hugely underestimated the magnitude of the task.

-•  Between 2003 and 2009, there was no coherent US/UK strategy for Security
+*  Between 2003 and 2009, there was no coherent US/UK strategy for Security
-•  The UK began work on SSR in Iraq without a proper understanding of what
+*  The UK began work on SSR in Iraq without a proper understanding of what
-•  The UK was unable to influence the US or engage it in a way that produced
+*  The UK was unable to influence the US or engage it in a way that produced
-•  There was no qualitative way for the UK to measure progress.
+*  There was no qualitative way for the UK to measure progress.
 The focus on the quantity of officers trained for the Iraqi Security Forces, rather than the quality of officers, was simplistic and gave a misleading sense of comfort.

 an Iraq‑wide approach.

-•  After 2006, the UK’s determination to withdraw from Iraq meant that aspirations for the Iraqi Security Forces were lowered to what would be “good enough” for Iraq.
+*  After 2006, the UK’s determination to withdraw from Iraq meant that aspirations for the Iraqi Security Forces were lowered to what would be “good enough” for Iraq.
 It was never clear what that meant in practice.

-125

-Executive Summary•  The development of the Iraqi Army was considerably more successful than that of the Iraqi Police Service.
+*  The development of the Iraqi Army was considerably more successful than that of the Iraqi Police Service.
 But the UK was still aware before it withdrew from Iraq that the Iraqi Army had not been sufficiently tested.
 The UK was not confident that the Iraqi Army could maintain security without support.